dymmond/edgy/docs/settings.md

 {!> ../docs_src/settings/custom_settings.py !}
 ```

 Super simple right?
 Yes and that is the intention.
-Saffier does not have a lot of settings but
+Edgy does not have a lot of settings but
 has some which are used across the codebase and those can be overriden easily.

 !!!
 Danger